nopara73/ForeverAloneProgramming/README.md

 |I know something's coming.
 Something big.
 Like a train, and all I want is to jump on board, but it's getting faster and faster and I'm terrified that I'm gonna miss it.
 Ryan, Halt and Catch Fire|

 [Programming motherfucker](http://programming-motherfucker.com/), [cowboy programming](https://en.wikipedia.org/wiki/Cowboy_coding) are what developers naturally [choose](https://www.youtube.com/watch?v=x4vXGJ19Izw) when they finally find the time to work on a hobby project that they are enthusiastic about.
 This of course if you are not the [very best](https://www.youtube.com/watch?v=zGkcnUy3l-c) expert with lots of [stamina](https://www.youtube.com/watch?v=QueWMFokFRw) will probably lead you to unfinished projects and frustration.
 Sadly I was never able to fully get the hang of the today popular [agile methodologies](https://en.wikipedia.org/wiki/Agile_software_development), no matter how much I tried.
 So I went back in time to university, where the infamous, traditional [Rational Unified Process](https://en.wikipedia.org/wiki/Rational_Unified_Process) had been forced down our throats, way before we ever acquired any software development experience.
-Despite the bad timing on learning it, I liked it.
-This gave me the first insight to the big picture of what the hell is going on in the corporate ~~workpace~~ playground.
+Despite the bad timing, I liked it.
+This gave me the first insight to what is going on in an office.
 Several years ago this thread of thoughts led me to [Agile Unified Process](http://www.ambysoft.com/unifiedprocess/agileUP.html) (AUP) and started to use it in my solo projects.

 > If nobody supervises you, you have to supervise yourself.
-(Bucket list, Item 179, status: completed - first time  I quote myself.)

 Time flew, things changed, books were read, experience were gained and I found myself using a reduced, lean, flexible and completely raped version of AUP.
-Now, the time finally came to armor myself with a guide on this development process.
+Now, the time has finally came to armor myself with a guide on this development process.

 ## Disclaimer:
 I am not an expert on the topic, I just outline a practical roadmap that works better for me, than anything else I tried before.

 ## Before you start

 ### Ask yourself: "Is FAP right for me?"
-Fortunately there is a mechanic way to decide it, by answering a few questions.
-1. Does my project involve a small team?
-2. Am I mostly my own boss?
-3. What stage am I at the [Dreyfus model](https://github.com/nopara73/ForeverAloneProgramming/wiki/The-Five-Dreyfus-Model-Stages)?
-If your answer to this question is not `Advanced Beginner`, `Competent` or maybe `Proficient`, then your answer to the main question is no.
+If you do not enjoy complete autonomy on the project you want to apply it, you better not even try.
+If you have more than a couple of people working for you, it is not the best way to go either.
+If you have no experience in the skills your project is built upon this method can be confusing and I do not think is suitable.
+The other side of the scale is excluding too.
+If you are the absolute expert on the field, do not bother with FAP, you have already developed practices those are more suitable for you.

 ### Read: [Beware the Tool Trap](https://github.com/nopara73/ForeverAloneProgramming/wiki/Beware-the-Tool-Trap)